AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Angry or Obscene Gestures

 Shaking your fists or flipping the bird are two of the most common gestures in road rage incidents.
 Keep in mind that an angry gesture will likely be met with an equal or greater angry action.
-This is how road rage escalates into accidents that lead to insurance claims, like someone striking your car intentionally, a form of auto vandalism.
+This is how road rage results in accidents that lead to insurance claims, like someone striking your car intentionally, a form of auto vandalism.

 Tailgating

 If someone doesn’t feel as if you are going fast enough, they are likely to start tailgating you, driving very close to the rear of your car.
-Tailgating is an aggressive driving move that often results in road rage that leads to more rear-end collisions.
+Tailgating is an aggressive driving move that often leads to more rear-end collisions.

 Blocking Another Vehicle From Changing Lanes

 To get where you’re going, you often need to move from lane to lane so that you can turn or take freeway exits.
-A common form of road rage has the angry driver prevent the other driver from changing lanes, escalating an already contentious situation.
+A common form of road rage involves the angry driver preventing the other driver from changing lanes, escalating an already contentious situation.

 Purposefully Cutting Another Vehicle Off

 Angry drivers who feel that they’ve been cut off themselves or otherwise had their driving infringed upon may cut you off purposely.
-Often they’ll do this repeatedly to make a point that they are in control.
-Use your defensive driving skills to avoid an accident and try to find a route they aren’t taking.
+Often they’ll do this repeatedly aggravate the other driver.
+Use your defensive driving skills to avoid an accident and pick a route they aren’t taking.

 Exiting the Vehicle to Confront Another Driver

 This may happen at a stoplight or in heavy traffic.
 A triggered driver may get out of their car and approach the car they feel did something wrong.
 They will often scream and pound on the window of the car they are confronting.
-As evidenced by the case with Aiden Leos, confrontations can lead to extreme actions such as fights or gun violence.
+As evidenced by the case with Gage Anderson, confrontations can lead to extreme actions such as fights or gun violence.

 Bumping or Ramming Another Vehicle